Truth1984/wordle_analysis/readme.md

 3. `brave` + `flint` + `shock` + `pudgy`

+# ! notice

+Wordle is only using 2315 words, but there are actually 4k+ words in English Dictionary.

+use `squid` to check your wordle's version

+For 4266 `5-letter` words, there are NO five letter words that uses different letters from each other for best 5.

 ## file

+word.txt: 5 letter words in Wordle dictionary

-word.txt: 5 letter words in English dictionary
+word_4266.txt: not used, a comprehensive list of 5 letter words in English dictionary

 position.json: [ "LetterPosition":"occurrence" ]